jsjoeio/100-days-twilio-twitter/logs.md

 Continued working on 6.00.1x - onto the problem sets for Week 1.
 Learning Python is kinda fun!
 Reminds me of what it's like to be a newbie again 🤓

 Also fixed two bugs on survey form

+### Day 53: 9/13/2018
+Today was a big success! 🙌🏼 Worked on 6.00.1x - solved the last problem in pset1 in Python.
+Slowly getting better at writing algorithms and understanding compsci fundamentals. 😄